wilsonmar/billboard/README.md

 http://elinux.org/R-Pi_Troubleshooting

 ## Operating System on SD card
+Some who sell SD cards offer the operating system pre-loaded.
+If you are using a blank one from Costco or somewhere:

 1. Download one of several operating system distos (Raspbian, Arch, XBMC, NooBs, etc).

     * Rasbian is the default standard maintained for Raspberry Pi "wheezy" http://www.raspberrypi.org/downloads

     * Occidentalis (from the Latin name for the raspberry, Rubus Occidentalis) is used by people who connect sensors, LEDs, buttons, servos, etc to their Pi                 http://learn.adafruit.com/adafruit-raspberry-pi-educational-linux-distro/

     * NOOBS (Net Out Of the Box)

     * Arh

 ## Media Players